projf/projf-explore/fpga-shapes/README.md

 ### Simulation

 This design includes a test bench for the new drawing modules.
-You can run the test bench simulations from the GUI under the "Flow" menu or from the TCL console with:
+You can run the test bench simulations from the GUI under the "Flow" menu or from the Tcl console with:

 ```tcl
 launch_simulation